Skip to main content

 Project Progress

-After three years of construction, the new office building H at the Palais des Nations was inaugurated in November 2021 and is home to nearly 1,500 staff working flexibly in a 24,000-square-meter sustainable office building.
+After three years of construction, the new office building H at the Palais des Nations was inaugurated in November 2021 and is home to over 1,500 staff working flexibly in a 24,000-square-meter sustainable office building.

 “With the opening of this new building, we have achieved a critical component of the Strategic Heritage Plan approved by the General Assembly in 2015.
 It is an exciting step forward as the Palais des Nations undergoes a much-needed facelift to make it a modern workplace and conferencing facility that meets today’s standards in terms of safety and accessibility."